stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Contributors welcome!

-Would you like to participate in a popular open source project?
+Would you like to participate in a popular open source-project?
 It's easy: just open a ticket so we can discuss the change, create a fork, and send me a pull request.
-Contributions to the showcase are as welcome as contributions to the core library itself.
+Contributions to the showcase are as welcome as contributions to the core library.

 ## Features

 - programmatic API for many features, such as searching
 - Editor: add text, images, or free-style drawings to your PDF file.
 (The image feature requires pdf.js 3.9 or higher).
 - Printing
-- Drag and drop of PDF files to the viewer
+- Drag and drop PDF files to the viewer
 - Support for forms, including two-way binding
 - XFA forms are also supported (with a few limitations)
-- (Limited) support for signatures (lacking verification of the signature, so use on your own risk!)
+- (Limited) support for signatures (lacking verification of the signature, so use at your own risk!)
-- Sidebar with thumbnails, outlines, and attachments (and each of them both optional and customizable)
+- Sidebar with thumbnails, outlines, and attachments (each of them is both optional and customizable)
 - Rotating pages
 - Download (including form data) and upload
 - Zoom (with optional two-way binding to an attribute)
 - Full-screen mode
-- Book mode with animated page turn animations
+- Book mode with animated page-turn animations
 - Single page mode (supporting giant PDF documents of 30000+ pages)
 - Infinite scrolling
 - Plus several other approaches to scrolling (vertical, horizontal, "wrapped" scrolling)
-- Various selection tools
-- Standard display or even / odd spreads (like a book)
 - A wide range of event listeners
 - Internationalization (providing translations to several dozen languages)
 - Direct access to the core API of pdf.js (including TypeScript definition files)
-- The ability to deactivate (i.e. hide) every button, menu item, and the context menu
+- The ability to hide every button, menu item, and the context menu
+- Responsive design that even includes your custom toolbars
 - Color theming
-- And you can customize the toolbars, the side bar, and the menus according to your needs.

 Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 3.8, released in July 2023.
 If you're the daring one, you can also use the developer version 3.9.
-It's bleeding edge, so use it at own risk.
-Basically, the bleeding edge version helps me because I can add Mozilla's latest improvements in frequent, small increments.
+It's bleeding edge, so use it at your own risk.
+Basically, the bleeding edge version helps me because I can add Mozilla's latest improvements in frequent, tiny increments.
 But every once in a while, it contains a feature you may need, so feel free to use it.
-I don't encourage using the "bleeding edge" branch in production, but most of the time, the quality is production-ready.
+I don't encourage using the "bleeding edge" branch in production, but the quality is usually production-ready.

 ## Alternatives